Lviv Centre of Institute for Space Research: Variant

-The major goal of the VARIANT project onboard the SICH-1M satellite is to carry out the study of field-aligned currents as a part of Space Weather program.
+The major goal of the VARIANT project on board the SICH-1M satellite is to carry out the study of field-aligned currents as a part of the Space Weather program.
 It includes direct measurements of current density in the ionosphere combined with the measurements of the magnetic and electric field fluctuations that can serve as new elements in the data set of signatures of the solar wind-magnetosphere-ionosphere coupling.
 The secondary goal of VARIANT experiment is the statistical study of minor seismogenic effects in the ionosphere and their comparison with the background noise statistical data set (Presentation).

 International Space Station environment study

 LC ISR is Co-PI of the international experiment OBSTANOVKA-1 on board the Russian segment of the International Space Station (ISS).
 The main goal of the experiment is to develop the methodology and instrumentation for EM phenomena investigation in the ISS environment.
 The automatic mini-buoys and necessary operation procedures needed to fulfill this goal are under development.